cloudposse/terraform-aws-config/modules/cis-1-2-rules/README.md

 ### Parameter Overrides

-You may also override the values any of the parameters set by the rules by providing a map of maps to the `parameter_overrides` variable.
+You may also override the values any of the AWS Config Parameters set by the rules from our [catalog](../../catalog) by providing a map of maps to the `parameter_overrides` variable.
 The example below shows overriding the `MaxPasswordAge` of the `iam-password-policy` rule.
 The rule defaults to 90 days, while in this example we want to set it to 45 days.

 **IMPORTANT:** The `master` branch is used in `source` just as an example.
 In your code, do not pin to `master` because there may be breaking changes between releases.
 Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-aws-config/releases).